How to Get Cell Service and Internet in National Parks (2026)

 T-Mobile cell service in Yosemite

 T-Mobile has the least amount of cell coverage in Yosemite National Park.
-You can only get a T-Mobile signal in Yosemite Valley, though it’s worth noting you can get 4G signals, whereas AT&T can get only 3G.
+You can only get a T-Mobile signal in Yosemite Valley, though it's worth noting that you can get 4G, whereas AT&T can only get 3G.

 Still, we'd suggest going with Verizon instead if you can swing it.
 It'll be safer for you and your family to have as many cell service pockets as possible.